annihilatorrrr/CompilerBot-1/README.md

 # About
-This is a Discord Bot that runs programs received from users securely!
+CompilerBot is a Discord Bot that runs programs received from users securely!
 (Made for Discord Hack Week 2019)

 # Usage